Are you searching for some cold remedies at home to try this cold and flu season? For some sore throat remedies and fast congestion relief?

 Baths in general are great cold remedies at home to try and are definitely worth the effort.

 Ginger baths specifically are great for when you are feeling under the weather.
-As ginger creates a heating response in the body helping you to have a good sweat.
+As ginger creates a hot, healing response in the body helping you to have a good sweat.

 Sweating can help your body to remove toxins that have built up which can help you to recover faster.